Programmable heralded linear optical generation of two-qubit states

-The drawback of this universal interferometer design is the necessity to program a large set of parameters $\boldsymbol{\theta}=(\boldsymbol{\theta}',\boldsymbol{\theta}'',\boldsymbol{\theta}''')$ consisting of $N^2-1$ phase shifts each time a state with new value of $\alpha$ is required.
-Therefore, we are also interested in studying restricted programmable interferometers containing only one variable phase shift, because they are easier to program.
-This case is illustrated in Fig.~\ref{fig:fig_2}.
-Transfer matrices of these compact interferometers have the form: $U=V_2\cdot\text{diag}(e^{i\theta},1,\ldots,1)\cdot{}V_1$, where $V_1$ and $V_2$ are unknown transfer matrices of the static part that have to be found in designing the scheme and $\theta$ is the programmable phase shift that define the generated state.

-To analyze the capabilities of the universal and restricted compact interferometers in generation of two-qubit states \eqref{eqn:parametrized_state} and to investigate their effectiveness, we exploits the L-BFGS optimization algorithm implemented in C++ that is used for the global minimum of a cost function $cf(\boldsymbol{\psi})$ over the space of phase shifts $\boldsymbol{\psi}$.
-In the case of universal multiport interferometers, the algorithm was run independently for every value of $\alpha$ and it was exploring the space of phase shifts $\boldsymbol{\psi}=\boldsymbol{\theta}$.
+To analyze the capabilities of the universal schemes in the generation of two-qubit states \eqref{eqn:parametrized_state}, we apply the limited-memory Broyden-Fletcher-Goldfarb-Shanno optimization algorithm implemented in { C}++ that is used for the global minimum of a cost function $cf(\boldsymbol{\theta})$ over the space of phase shifts $\boldsymbol{\theta}$.
+In the case of universal multiport interferometers, the algorithm was run independently for every value of $\alpha$ and it explored the space of phase shifts $\boldsymbol{\theta}=(\boldsymbol{\theta}',\boldsymbol{\theta}'',\boldsymbol{\theta}''')$ of all beam-splitters.
 We used the following cost function: